A Land Remembered

 This book should be required reading as you cross the state line into Florida.
 It is truly a rite of passage for Floridians and anyone who loves history.
 We are blessed to have this account of pioneer life in wild Florida.
 If I could sit around a campfire and listen to stories told by anyone…..it would be Patrick D. Smith.

 I wanted to share with you bookworms that this is one of my entire family’s favorites.
 All I can say is that you will laugh, you will cry, you will love this book.
-The writing is so vivid it literally carries you back in time to a place in Florida that is still untouched and raw.
+The writing is so vivid it carries you back in time to a place in Florida that is still untouched and raw.
 Almost every member of our family has read it more than once.
 A great read, especially for native Floridians. – Lori Ford

 If you live in Florida, you have to love a book that tells the right and wrong way to capture a gator or how to build a home from scratch in the wilderness.
 Patrick Smith’s A Land Remembered does that and more.